jchkiyo/audio-app/README.md

 User Dashboard:

 1. User can upload an audio file here.
 User will be asked to fill in the description and category but it is optional.
 If the file is not an audio file, user will be prompted an error.
+So far I have tested on audio formats such as mp3, wac and ogg.

 2. There are two icons on the right side of the drag box.
 The 1st icon allows users to upload its file, The 2nd icon allow users to see what audio file they have uploaded.